KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo1 - HelloWorld/README.md

 ![dump](https://github.com/KarolDuracz/scratchpad/blob/main/bootloader_x86/tianocore%20EDK2/demo1%20-%20HelloWorld/195%20-%2018-12-2024%20-%20no%20to%20juz%20chyba%20mam%20dlaczego%20nie%20dziala.png?raw=true)

 <hr>
+<h2>to fix...</h2>
 To fix...part which I used in helloworld.efi to print registers values probably it probably has a bad implementation.
 But I'm not 100% sure right now.
 I'm leaving this as information here.
+That means something is wrong.
+But that's not important now.
+I'm just leaving it to double check converting DECIMAL to HEX AS STRING.
+It's trivial.
+I'm just posting it as a TODO.

 ```